algorandfoundation/algokit-cli/docs/features/doctor.md

 ## Functionality

-The AlgoKit Doctor allows you to make sure that your system has the correct dependencies installed and they satisfy the minimum required versions.
+The AlgoKit Doctor allows you to make sure that your system has the correct dependencies installed and that they satisfy the minimum required versions.
 All passed checks will appear in your command line natural color while warnings will be in yellow (warning) and errors or missing critical services will be in red (error).
 The critical services that AlgoKit will check for (since they are [directly used by certain commands](../../README.md#prerequisites)): Docker, docker compose and git.

-Please run this command to if you are facing a issue running AlgoKit.
-It is recommend to run it before [submitting an issue to AlgoKit](https://github.com/algorandfoundation/algokit-cli/issues/new).
+Please run this command to if you are facing an issue running AlgoKit.
+It is recommended to run it before [submitting an issue to AlgoKit](https://github.com/algorandfoundation/algokit-cli/issues/new).
 You can copy the contents of the Doctor command message (in Markdown format) to your clipboard by providing the `-c` flag to the command as follows `algokit doctor -c`.

 # Examples